Which Billion-Dollar Hollywood Movie Was Made On The Lowest Budget?

 The Billion-Dollar Underdog: Joker (2019) Did It Without CGI Extravaganza

 When Joker hit theatres in October 2019, nobody, least of all Warner Bros., expected it to become a global juggernaut.
 A gritty, slow-burning character study wrapped in the aesthetics of 1970s psychological thrillers, Joker wasn’t just unlike any other DC film.
 It was unlike anything that had ever made a billion dollars before.
-Directed by Todd Phillips and starring Joaquin Phoenix, the film cost just $55–70 million to make.
+Directed by Todd Phillips and starring Joaquin Phoenix, the film cost just $55 million to make (via Box Office Mojo).

 Trending

 No flying aliens.
 No exploding planets.
 No cinematic universe to prop it up.
-And yet, it became the highest-grossing R-rated film in history, pulling in over $1.074 billion worldwide.
+And yet, it became the highest-grossing R-rated film in history, pulling in over $1.078 billion worldwide (via Box Office Mojo).
 To put that into perspective: most billion-dollar movies had budgets north of $150 million, often ballooning past $200 million.
-Avengers: Endgame reportedly cost $356 million.
+Avengers: Endgame reportedly cost $356 million (via Box Office Mojo).
 Even relatively “small” hits like Frozen or The Lion King (2019) were north of $150 million.
 But Joker was an anomaly.
-Its closest rival in budget efficiency is Bohemian Rhapsody, which made $910 million on a reported $50–55 million budget, but it didn’t cross the billion mark.
+Its closest rival in budget efficiency is Bohemian Rhapsody, which made $910 million on a reported $55 million budget, but it didn’t cross the billion mark.

 Phoenix’s Oscar-winning performance, the film’s audacious tone, and months of debate around its themes fueled a perfect storm of cultural relevance.
 But what really pushed Joker over the edge was the unexpected: people kept going back.
 Audiences were curious, divided, and completely hooked.
 And in doing so, the film rewrote the rules of blockbuster economics.